mg979/vim-xtabline/README.md

 * Tab buffers quick navigation (next, previous, with *[count]*)

-* Tab bookmarks: save and reload a tab with all its buffers and its CWD
+* Tab bookmarks: load/save/delete a tab with all its buffers and its CWD

-* Session management: load/save sessions, with timestamping and descriptions
+* Session management: load/save/delete sessions, with timestamping and descriptions

 * Reopen last closed tab (with buffers and CWD)